Glass baby bottles vs plastic bottles:

 – Which is better?

-A reason why many drinks are still stored in glass containers is because plastic bottles tend to impart various flavours into liquids including breastmilk or infant formula especially when heated.
+A reason why many drinks are still stored in glass containers is because plastic bottles tend to pass on various flavours into liquids and absorb odours.
+This includes breastmilk or infant formula especially when heated.
 When looking at glass baby bottles vs plastic bottles, purity of taste is a major concern for many mums who only want the best for their babies.
-Glass baby bottles do not affect the taste of milk and preserves the natural flavor of infant milk formula or fresh milk expressed through breast pumps.
+Other mums are concerned about the smell that plastic bottles retain.
+Glass baby bottles do not affect the smell or taste of milk, and preserves the natural flavor of infant milk formula or fresh breast milk.

 By nature, glass is free of BPA – you don’t have to worry about different types of plastic and whether or not they’re safe.
 Glass is also easy to clean, and glass bottles can be easily sterilized in boiling water.
+Plastic baby bottles cannot be heated to the temperatures needed for proper sterilisation for fear of melting.
 If you want a non-toxic baby bottle, you can’t go wrong with glass.
-Worried about potential mishaps and breakage?
-Most of the plastic baby bottles on the market, however, are made with polycarbonate plastic which could leach an endocrine-disrupting chemical called bisphenol-A or BPA into your baby’s milk.
-BPA has stirred up a heap of controversy of late, but we’re proponents of the “better to be safe than sorry” school of thought.

 Glass bottles are easily recycled compared to plastic baby bottles.
 It is also more energy efficient to process glass than plastic bottles.
 Among the eco-benefits is that a glass bottle can be recycled endlessly into other glass bottles without chemical processing compared to plastic.
 Once in the recycling bin, glass manufacturers can get it back to the consumer as another glass bottle in 30 days.
 Adding recycled glass to the mix means manufacturers’ furnaces can run at lower temperatures.
 And for every six tons of recycled glass used, the carbon dioxide emissions also drop by a ton.
 Glass infant bottles, for instance, are 40 percent lighter today than they were 20 years ago, which means it takes less fuel and produces fewer emissions to transport them.